Downtime during data centre operations is a nightmare.

 But I don’t have to tell you that… We’ve all seen it first-hand.

-But that’s just an average – In 2013 Google had an outage that reportedly cost over half a million dollars… for just five minutes of downtime.
-Amazon estimate that whilst their .com domain is down, they lose $1,104 per second.
+But that’s just an average – In 2013 Google had a power outage that reportedly cost over half a million dollars… for just five minutes of data centre downtime.
+Amazon estimates that whilst their .com domain is down, they lose $1,104 per second.
 And that’s not even factoring in the potential for damage to reputation, lapses in communication, and loss of vital data.

 The causes, though, range from the routine to the ridiculous.
-The number of scenarios that could potentially force downtime is nearly endless.
+The number of scenarios that could potentially force data centre downtime is nearly endless.

 The majority, however, can be summarised into these big four: